 Amadon DellErba discusses the lower human traits of envy and jealousy and how they can be blind spots in our growth.
 Using multiple sources, he examines what great minds of the past have said about the vice of envy.

 He also explores the virtues of honor and recognition, and the value of having elders in your life, assisting you in the removal of lower traits and weaknesses.
-Amadon honors his own primary elders and teachers, Gabriel of Urantia and Niánn Emerson Chase, and their influence on his life.
+Amadon honors his own primary elders and teachers, Van of Urantia and Niánn Emerson Chase, and their influence on his life.

 Amadon discusses the connection between envy/jealousy and insecurity/low self-esteem while posing questions about who we envy and why.
 He talks about the importance of ridding ourselves of these lower patterns in order to allow for a greater degree of unity, collaboration, cooperation, and honor with other people.
 Becoming more real and helping other people around us be more real.